 Angelo serves on many boards and committees both local, including several councils at Northfield High School, and state wide.
 He is very passionate about government and history and joined the Minnesota Youth Council because he is passionate about immigration, equity, justice and education.
 He admires John F. Kennedy because he was a natural born leader and a national hero who served our country proudly, and lead our country during perhaps one of the darkest times in our history.”

-Freshman at The Blake School and Minnesota Youth Council member
+Student at The Blake School

 Jack has attended Blake since he was in Pre-K. Next year, he looks forward to writing in the school newspaper and being on the robotics team.
 While serving on the Minnesota Youth Council this past year, he has represented youth on the Education Committee.
 Jack’s other interests include playing competitive tennis, studying Latin and singing in the school choir.

-Manager, Target Corporate Social Responsibility
+Target Corporate Social Responsibility

 Jody Warden is a Manager on Target’s Corporate Social Responsibility team where she oversees a wide range of partnerships and initiatives.
 At Target for 15 years, Jody has held various positions within the CSR/Community Relations team, but she also spent several years managing the Corporate GiftCard product team within Target’s Financial Services group.
 A three year CSR stint in Washington D.C. was focused on developing education partnerships in NYC, Boston, DC, Philadelphia and Baltimore, and allowed her to work closely with America’s Promise Alliance and the US Department of Education.
 She has served on several youth-focused boards in both a governance and grantmaking role.
 Prior to Target, Jody spent 8 years working full-time with youth, serving as the Director of Youth Ministries in a United Methodist Church.
 Jody is a graduate of Dartmouth College where she earned a Bachelor of Arts in Psychology and a minor in Education.

-student at Saint Paul College
+Student at Saint Paul College